 If the brown spots are spreading then it is a fungal infection arising due to excessive wetness on the leaves.
-If you’ve been watering from the top and drenching the leaves you should stop that immediately and forever.
+If you’ve been watering from the top and drenching the leaves, you should stop immediately and forever.
 Remove affected leaves.
 Keep the plant in an airy ventilated spot.

 Leaf edges burn

 Direct sun exposure or chemical salts in the water can burn up the leaves.
 Using RO water helps not just peperomia but all delicate houseplants in general.